-NAATs have been assessed for the rapid and reliable identification of P. aeruginosa.
-NAATs are much faster than culture-based methods and could allow cystic fibrosis patients to receive treatment quickly (70).
+Nucleic acid amplification Tests (NAAT) have been assessed for the rapid and reliable identification of P. aeruginosa (53,56).
 They have been used successfully for the rapid and reliable detection of pathogenic Burkholderia species - Burkholderia mallei and Burkholderia pseudomallei.
-The high reliability and sensitivity of the PCR assay has also made it very useful for screening of samples containing few organisms and potential inhibitors, as is the case in many environmental and clinical samples (71).
+The high reliability and sensitivity have also made it very

-NAAT of the recA gene or Whole Genome Sequencing are recommended when organisms in the Bcc are suspected in cystic fibrosis patients, to allow accurate speciation.
-If unavailable in the diagnostic laboratory, isolates should be sent to the relevant reference laboratory (35).
+Sequencing of the recA gene or WGS is recommended when organisms in the Bcc are suspected in cystic fibrosis patients, to allow accurate speciation.
+If unavailable in the diagnostic laboratory, isolates should be sent to the relevant reference laboratory (21).